 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Net-winged midge (Liponeura sp.) larva.
-Coloured scanning electron micrograph (SEM) of the larva of a net-winged midge, showing its antennae (top), mouthparts (centre) and legs (lower left and right).
+Coloured scanning electron micrograph (SEM) of the larva of a net-winged midge, showing its claws.
 Midge larvae are aquatic, only leaving the water to hatch into adults.
 Net-winged midges (family Blephariceridae) are found near fast-flowing streams where the larvae live.
-Also shown here are the suction cups (dark, round) that the larva uses to fasten itself to rocks and other solid objects to avoid being swept away by the current.
-Magnification: x30, when printed 10 cm wide.
+The larvae use these claws along with suction cups (not seen) to fasten themselves to rocks and other solid objects to avoid being swept away by the current.
+Magnification: x113, when printed 10 cm wide.

 Model release not required.
 Property release not required.